cosmoskitten/beam/website/src/documentation/programming-guide.md

   </ul>
 </nav>

+{:.language-py}
+New versions of the Python SDK will only support Python 3.5 or higher.
+Currently, the Python SDK still supports Python 2.7.x.
+We recommend using the latest Python 3 version.

 ## 1. Overview {#overview}

 To use Beam, you need to first create a driver program using the classes in one